Hemorrhoidectomy

 • Placing drainage tubes or suturing wounds if necessary

-The operation lasts approximately 30 minutes to 2 hours.
-Hospital stay depends on the procedure; some patients may be discharged on the same day after outpatient surgery.
-Postoperative care includes sitz baths, dietary adjustments, and pain medication, with wound healing typically taking 4-6 weeks.
+The procedure lasts approximately 30 minutes to 2 hours.
+Hospital stay depends on the surgical method; some patients can be discharged on the same day after outpatient surgery.
+Postoperative care includes sitz baths, dietary modifications, and pain medication, with wound healing taking about 4-6 weeks.

 Benefits and Advantages